gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 time.
 This is a really powerful idea.
 We'll be exploring its implications and ways to use it for the remainder of the tutorial.

-Creating new pages has two steps, 1) generate the "path" or "slug" for the page and 2) create the page.
+Creating new pages has two steps:

+1. Generate the "path" or "slug" for the page.
+2. Create the page.

 To create our Markdown pages, we'll learn to use two Gatsby APIs [`onCreateNode`](/docs/node-apis/#onCreateNode) and